The Jewish Hospital — Mercy Health Cincinnati Cancer and Cellular Therapy Center

-The Blood Cancer Center, with more than 20 years of clinical and research expertise, performed its 2000th transplant on Friday, September 16, 2016.
+The Cancer and Cellular Therapy Center, with more than 20 years of clinical and research expertise, performed its 2000th transplant on Friday, September 16, 2016.
 No other adult hospital program within a 100-mile radius of Greater Cincinnati has come close to performing as many successful transplants.
-The Blood Cancer Center is the most advanced adult blood and bone marrow transplant program in the region and its overall patient survival rates comparable to renowned centers such as MD Anderson, Cleveland Clinic, Cedars Sinai and the Mayo Clinic.
+The Cancer and Cellular Therapy Center is the most advanced adult blood and bone marrow transplant program in the region and its overall patient survival rates comparable to renowned centers such as MD Anderson, Cleveland Clinic, Cedars Sinai and the Mayo Clinic.

 Our suburban Cincinnati location provides easy access for patients and their families living in Ohio, Kentucky and Indiana.
 Research protocols ensure that all patients are evaluated to receive cutting-edge treatments.
 And the 28-bed step-down and intensive care unit offers state-of-the-art care that minimizes stress and maximizes comfort for patients and their families.